richy330/Documentation/_sources/Workbench_AnatomyOfWorkingExample.md

     this.mlt.mltutorError = mltutor_error;
 end
 ```
+Note that we included the return-values of `mltutorCountCommand` in `mltutorVariableCheck`
 For a more comprehensive overview of available tests, see the [](AvailableTests).

 #### Deinitialization of the test